Viewers: in countries Watching now:

-Today's workers aren't just confined to a cube or an office—they can work anywhere and anytime.
+Workers today are not just confined to a cube or an office—they can work anywhere and anytime.
 All you need are the right productivity tools and an Internet connection.
 In this course, Jess Stratton shows you how to set up your own mobile office.
 Decide what devices are right for you, and then learn how to get connected with mobile hotspots and public Wi-Fi.
 Jess gives you advice on how to separate your personal life from work—using multiple calendars, Apple IDs, email addresses, and signature files.
 Plus, learn to manage your task list and files and get the most out of traveling with your devices, from TripIt for planning your trips to other apps for keeping on schedule.
-The course also includes a section on securing your accounts and devices, so you can make sure they're safe wherever you're working.
+The course also includes a section on securing your accounts and devices, so you can make sure they are safe wherever you are working.

 There's a few scenarios that you may want to remote control certain things from your tablet, and there's certain apps that are better for each scenario.
 The first scenario I'm going to cover is if you need to quickly remote control a client's desktop from your tablet, and it doesn't matter if that desktop is a Mac or a PC.
 This client's not part of your organization and you may need to remote control the computer just to fix some issues.
 So it's probably not going to happen very often.
 Also the client may not be very computer savvy.
 In this scenario, an app called join.me is fitting.